Aliases for HTN3 Gene

 GeneCards Summary for HTN3 Gene

 HTN3 (Histatin 3) is a Protein Coding gene.
-Diseases associated with HTN3 include candida glabrata and oral candidiasis.
-Among its related pathways are Salivary secretion.
+Diseases associated with HTN3 include Oral Candidiasis and Candidiasis.
+Among its related pathways are Defensins and Innate Immune System.
 An important paralog of this gene is HTN1.

 Histatins are salivary proteins that are considered to be major precursors of the protective proteinaceous structure on tooth surfaces (enamel pellicle).
 In addition, histatins exhibit antibacterial and antifungal activities.
 His3-(20-43)-peptide (histatin-5) is especially effective against C.albicans and C.neoformans, and inhibits Lys-gingipain and Arg-gingipain (rgpB) from P.gingivalis.
 In addition, His3-(20-43)-peptide is a potent inhibitor of metalloproteinases MMP2 and MMP9.